Hadayxinchao/Hadayxinchao/README.md

 ## 👋 About Me

-Backend Developer with nearly 3 years of experience building scalable systems, data-intensive workflows, and AI-assisted backend services.
+Backend Developer with 3 years of experience building scalable systems, data-intensive workflows, and AI-assisted backend services.
-Strong background in **Ruby on Rails**, **RESTful architectures**, and **RAG (Retrieval-Augmented Generation)** pipelines for production-ready AI features.
+Strong background in **Ruby on Rails**, **RESTful architectures**, and **MLOps/RAG pipelines** for production-ready AI features.

 Currently working at **Adamo Software**, contributing to the Magpie Product Information Management platform, AI chatbot systems, and backend automation workflows used in the global tours & activities industry.